azn-abel/azn-abel.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm Abel Lu, a Computer Science undergraduate at North Carolina State University with a passion for full-stack development, cloud infrastructure, and site reliability engineering.
+I'm a Computer Science undergraduate at North Carolina State University with a passion for full-stack development, cloud infrastructure, and site reliability engineering.

 ## Experience